Nepal is well-known for flaunting a chain of the planet’s largest mountains, the Himalayas.

 According to anti-poverty in Nepal organisation Kidasha, primary school enrolment rates are high at 97%, but 45% of those children eventually drop out.
 One in four children live in impoverished families, the organisation says, and often the parents will send a child to work rather than receive an education.

-Destiny Rescue sees this first hand, with 79% of those we rescue having an incomplete education.
+Child Rescue sees this first hand, with 79% of those we rescue having an incomplete education.

 While the country battles sex trafficking and exploitation, child labour and – the overarching problem – poverty, it also lacks the appropriate healthcare to care for all of its citizens.